KassieRepo2/Vocal-Analysis-Releases/README.md

 ---

 ## About Me
 I’m a University of Washington student studying Software Engineering.
-I built this initially for myself and expanded it to help others who want clearer feedback while vocal training.
-I am also a member of the LBTQIA+ (I am the T and the B).
+I originally built this application for myself, then expanded it to help others who want clearer, more actionable feedback while voice training.
+I’m also part of the LGBTQIA+ community (I’m the T and the B), and I’m passionate about building technology that supports and uplifts my community.

 ---